Written by Terri Reddout

 I’m on Facebook… Like a billion others

-According to Statista, nearly 3 BILLION people use Facebook.
-More that 2.6 BILLION people used Facebook in early 2020.
-That’s up from 1 BILLION back in 2012.
+According to Statista, over 3 BILLION people use Facebook.
+That’s up from just over 1 BILLION back in 2012.

 I’m not sure whether I’m Facebook user #884,592 or #993,395 or whatever number member I might be, but I did join Facebook back in 2008.
 My students encouraged me to do so.
 My rep became “cool prof who’s on Facebook.”
 (Not so cool anymore.
 Chances are your grandparents are on Facebook now.
 In fact, over 45% of people over age 65 use some form of social media.
 That’s up from 8% ten years ago.)